 The host institution is financially responsible for the official accommodations to be reimbursed by the NCAA.

-Division II: A minimum of 20 double/double and 2 king sleeping rooms for each team is required.
-Division III: A minimum of 24 double/double and 1 king (suite) sleeping room for each team is required.
+A minimum of 24 double/double and 1 king sleeping rooms for each team is required.
 All king beds for the headquarter/officials hotel.